hpgrahsl/kryptonite-for-kafka/docs/getting-started.md

 ## Generating a Keyset

-Every module needs at least one Tink keyset.
+Every module needs at least one Tink keyset configured.
 The most convenient and quickest way is to use the [Keyset Tool](keyset-tool.md) and generate, for instance, a single keyset containing one `AES_GCM` key like so:

 ```bash
 java -jar kryptonite-keyset-tool/target/kryptonite-keyset-tool-0.1.0.jar \
   -a AES_GCM -i my-demo-key -f FULL -p
 ```

-This generates and pretty prints a `FULL`-formatted keyset to `stdout`:
+This generates and pretty prints a turn-key ready keyset to `stdout`:

 ```json
 {